 Tennessee Tech University is a Division I member of the Ohio Valley Conference.

-SALARY AND BENEFITS: Commensurate with education and experience.
-Benefits include the initial accumulation of two vacation days per month and one sick leave day per month, and thirteen (13) University holidays.
+SALARY AND BENEFITS: Salary commensurate with education and experience.
+Benefits include the accumulation of two vacation days per month and one sick leave day per month, and thirteen (13) University holidays.
 Other benefits include medical and life insurance (shared cost with the university), retirement, optional 401k, and educational benefits.

 APPLICATION PROCEDURE: Applicants are required to apply online at https://jobs.tntech.edu and electronically upload a cover letter, resume, and contact information for three (3) references (may upload into “Other Document”) at the time of application.
 A copy of transcripts will be required at the time of interview (official transcripts required upon hire).
 Submission of materials is the applicant’s responsibility.
 Applications without all required materials are incomplete and will not be considered.